US Army history from the year you were born

 Brig.
-Gen. Laura Yeager will be the first woman to lead any U.S. Army infantry when Maj.
-Gen. Mark Malanka retires from the California National Guard's 40th Infantry Division June 29, 2019.
+Gen. Laura Yeager became the first woman to lead any U.S. Army infantry when Maj.
+Gen. Mark Malanka retired from the California National Guard's 40th Infantry Division on June 29, 2019.
 The division was led by men since its inception in 1917.
 Yeager was promoted in 2016 to brigadier general—at the time, only the fourth woman to reach such a rank in the California National Guard.

 - Army strength: 482,343 people (0.14% of U.S. population)